-- The perpetrator takes over the account of the victim in order to gain access to their personal data
+- The perpetrator subverts their victim's account(s) in order to access and misuse their personal data

 The following table lists the most common types of identity theft:

-|Fake-Profile||Nicknapping||New Online Accounts|
+|Fake Profile||Account Takeover||New Online Accounts|

 Protect Your Accounts and Passwords

-Encrypt your Data Communication
+Encrypt Your Data Communication